 Our network architecture is flexible and, coupled with our global scale, provides strong capital and operating efficiency.
 In certain circumstances we are able to re-deploy capacity, moving satellites or repositioning beams to capture demand.
 In 2017, we launched three of our next generation Intelsat EpicNG satellites.
 Two of the three satellites were placed into service in 2017: Intelsat 32e and Intelsat 35e.
-The third, Intelsat 37e, entered into service in the first quarter of 2018.
+The third, Intelsat 37e, was placed into service in the first quarter of 2018.
+In addition, in the third quarter of 2018, we successfully launched two additional next generation satellites: Intelsat 38, a customized K-band payload positioned on a third-party satellite, and Horizons 3e, the first Intelsat EpicNG satellite to feature a multiport amplifier that enables power portability across all Ku-band spot beams.
+Both of these satellites are expected to enter into service in the first quarter of 2019.
 Our technology has utility across a number of requirements with minimal customization to address diverse applications.